leukelele/.dotfiles/debian/popOS/README.md

 While this is meant as a guide for my future self, it feels almost more like a time capsule of sorts.

-Note that PopOS uses a gnome desktop environment.
+~~Note that PopOS uses a gnome desktop environment.~~ This is no longer the case as System76 has elected to produce their own desktop environment.

 ## Installation